 Always wash your clothes with cold water before dyeing them.
 After you have washed and dried your clothes, start dyeing them.
 You can mix white vinegar and water in a ratio of 1:1 and completely immerse your fabric in it.
 By doing so, the food coloring sticks to your material to give a vibrant look.

 Soak the cloth in the vinegar and water solution for an hour.
 After an hour, you can remove the fabric and squeeze the water out so that the material is damp to start your project.

 Make Your Design

 You can create different designs by folding the cloth and securing them with rubber bands.
-You can also paint the food coloring on the fabric to make your designs.
-If you’re falling short of ideas, go with the basic designs from spirals to stars while tie dying your cloth.
+To make your designs, you can also paint the food coloring on the fabric.
+If you’re falling short of ideas, go with the basic designs from spirals to stars for your tie-dyeing project.

 Once you have decided on the design, you can fold your cloth into that shape and secure it with rubber bands or strings.
 Make sure to tie your clothes perfectly by taking your time.